top of page

 Deep down, you already know what you’re searching for: a new framework for living – one that brings your entire being back into balance.
 With Saumya Ayurveda, you’ll receive individualized guidance to create the physically, mentally, and spiritually vibrant life you crave.

+Explore our personalized services and book your FREE discovery call today.
 Psst!
-Our clients say it best – so read and watch our client's stories.
+Our clients say it best – so read and watch our client's stories

 Guide to Kapha Season image Veena at Saumya Ayurveda

-Veena is a Certified Ayurvedic Practitioner and meditation teacher, and Monk.
+Veena is a Certified Ayurvedic Practitioner and meditation teacher, and monk.

-Veena fell in love with the traditional medicine used in her family’s home learning herbal remedies at her grandmother's knee.
-She remains passionate for over 30 years, helping clients feel their best physically, emotionally, and spiritually with Ayurveda.
+Veena fell in love with the traditional medicine used in her family’s home, learning herbal remedies at her grandmother's knee.

-Veena individualizes treatment plans to each person, rather than offering a one-size-fits-all approach, so it fits your life and becomes woven into your daily life, naturally.
+An experienced Certified Ayurvedic Practitioner, Veena’s deep, intuitive knowledge of Ayurveda empowers her clients to reclaim their fullest, most vibrant lives –mentally, physically, and spiritually.
+Veena individualizes treatment plans to each person, rather than offering a one-size-fits-all approach, so it fits your life and becomes woven in your lifestyle, naturally.

 Guide to Kapha Season image Kapha the Saumya Ayurveda dog